 So, let’s talk about why negotiating is not negotiable.
 Why everyone needs to be negotiating and how that’s going to set you up.
 So basically, just convince our audience that you need to negotiate.

-Jessica: If you don’t negotiate your raises every year, it might be 2% to 3% per year to keep up with the cost of living.
+Financial Mechanic: If you don’t negotiate your raises every year, it might be 2% to 3% per year to keep up with the cost of living.
 If you negotiate, you potentially can be making leaps and bounds by 10% to 15%, or in my case, doubling your salary.
 So it’s not negotiable.

 Also, it’s expected.
 A lot of people don’t want to negotiate because they’re scared that they’ll lose the opportunity, that they’ll seem too pushy.
 But ultimately, and I’ve talked to several managers that actually say that they respect people more when they know they’re worth.
 And so that’s another thing where it’s just not negotiable.

 And it’s completely expected for you to say, “Is there any wiggle room in this salary?”
 Or to have that conversation.
 So, by not negotiating, you’re costing yourself… They looked at the numbers, I think it’s if you negotiate $5,000 more than your peer and you guys are going along the same path, over the period of their entire career, they will have made $1 million more than you over that $5,000.
 So, it’s 100% worth asking for.

 Jonathan: Because every raise is then based on what that first raise.
 So if you get that first extra $5,000 out the gate, then even if you never negotiate again, every 2% or 3% raise is then predicated on that first one.

 Brad: I think they call that compounding, Jonathan.

 Jonathan: Is that total return?
 I don’t know.
 All right.

 I think as we really get into this, one thing I want to talk about is some hard truths that people may not consider.
 And I’d love your perspective on this, and you can confirm whether this is true, but you can have the same job as your coworker and you can have completely different salaries.